lawrennd/qig-code/backlog/infrastructure/2025-11-22_commuting-bkm-validation-plan.md

    - Multiple random parameter points for each configuration

-**Conclusion**: The spectral BKM metric implementation is **correct** for commuting/diagonal families.
-This validates the core algorithm (spectral decomposition, centring, BKM kernel, and assembly) and confirms that the implementation correctly reduces to the classical Fisher information in the diagonal case.
+**Conclusion**: The spectral BKM metric implementation is **correct** for **diagonal** families (the simplest commuting case).
+This validates the core algorithm (spectral decomposition, centring, BKM kernel, and assembly) and confirms that the implementation correctly reduces to the classical Fisher information when all operators are diagonal in a fixed basis.

+**Caveat**: We have only tested the diagonal case, not the general commuting case where operators share an eigenbasis but are not diagonal in the computational basis.
+Further validation with non-diagonal but commuting operators would strengthen confidence in the implementation.

+**What Still Needs Testing**:

+To fully validate the "commuting" case, we should also test:

+1. **Non-diagonal commuting operators**: Construct families where operators commute (share an eigenbasis) but are not diagonal in the computational basis.
+For example:
+   - Two qubits with F_1 = σ_x ⊗ I and F_2 = I ⊗ σ_x (commute, not diagonal)
+   - Rotated versions of diagonal operators: F_a = U D_a U† where all D_a are
+     diagonal and U is a fixed unitary

+2. **Partially commuting families**: Where some operators commute with each other but not all (to test the transition between classical and quantum regimes).

-**Next Steps**: The validation in the commuting case provides strong evidence that the spectral implementation is sound.
+**Next Steps**: The validation in the diagonal case provides strong evidence that the spectral implementation is sound for the classical limit.
+Extending to general commuting operators would provide a bridge to the fully quantum (non-commuting) case.
 Any remaining discrepancies with finite-difference Hessians in the non-commuting case are likely due to:
 - Numerical issues in finite-difference approximations for non-commuting operators
 - The need for more careful treatment of parameter-space vs operator-space derivatives
 - Potential issues with the mapping from θ-space flow to ρ-space dynamics